mrhegemon/xrNFT/README.md

 Leave your memories around the world on the blockchain with GreenNTF magic.

-See your history in 2D/3D art in Immersive worldscale web based AR
+See your history in 2D/3D art in Immersive worldscale web based AR.

+Creates green NFT receipts in wallets GeoCaches of webAR content on the 3D Web app using web location tech accessing, GPS, camera, compass, gyroscope accelerometer, other sensors.

+Think pokemon go with videos, 3D models, and pics right from the web.

 WebXR + Minting ERC721 and ERC1155 tokens or XRP Purchase Wallets as a GreenNFT